brentp/gobe/README.rst

     1) `id`: a unique id. used by the annotation to indicate it belongs to this track.

-    2) `name`: a name for this track displayed in the viewer.
+    2) `start`: the minimum bound of this track.

-    3) `start`: the minimum bound of this track.
+    3) `end`: the maximum bound of this track.

-    4) `end`: the maximum bound of this track.
+    4) `name`: a name for this track displayed in the viewer.
+If not specified `id` is used.

 an example looks like::

-    4,Track Title,19,1999
+    4,19,1999,Track Title

 So in that example, the bounds are from 9 to 1999 in basepair coordinates and any annotation beloning to this track will use '4' in the track column.